Daniel-Mietchen/2016-aesir/primary.rst

-In these three use cases, considerable computational work is being done by the remote server - none of this work can be done within the confines of the current client-side hypothes.is approach, and all three use cases could be supported with a single technical solution.
+In these three use cases, considerable computational work is being done by the remote server - none of this work can be done within the confines of the current client-side Hypothes.is approach, and all three use cases could be supported with a single technical solution.

 Deliverables